vuestorefront/vue-storefront/packages/core/docs/guide/authentication.md

 </script>
 ```

-2. Set new user password using the token and new password.
+2. Setting a new user password using the token and new password.

 ```vue
 <template>